 - Avoid installing your trampoline on pavement or other hard ground and instead, install it on energy absorbing ground such as sand, wood chip or grass.

 - Consider enrolling your children in a local trampoline class to learn skills and basic safety rules.

 - Anyone using the trampoline should always use the ladder to climb on and off the trampoline and never try to jump on or off without the ladder.
 Jumping off a trampoline is a great way to wind up in the emergency room.

 - Install your trampoline on level ground.
 Trampolines installed on uneven ground cause children to fall off when jumping.

 - Strongly discourage somersaults which can lead to serious of trampoline injuries of the head and neck.

 - Ground safety pads placed around the trampoline can help prevent serious injury if someone does fall off while jumping.

 - During the winter, take your trampoline down and put it away until the weather permits.

 Trampoline injuries lead to thousands of emergency room visits each year.
 Please consider learning the tips and safety rules that can protect your family from an injury that could spoil their summer fun.
-If you’re in need of a legal consultation, call The Law Offices of Daniel J. Harris, P.C. today at 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.
+If you’re in need of a legal consultation, call Harris Law today at 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.